 Nylsvley is an internationally renowned RAMSAR site, Nylsvley was recognized as a Ramsar site in 1997.Nylsvley forms part of South Africa's largest flood-plain, the 16,000-ha Nyl River Flood-plain that stretches over 70 km from Modimolle to Mokopane.

 Heritage Month represents an opportunity for South Africans to celebrate their rich and diverse cultural heritage.
 September marks national Heritage Month in South Africa.

 During this month tribute is payed to the crafters, many of whom are found in the rural areas, who have made a significant contribution to the development of our country's rich heritage.

-The first festival was orientated towards Afrikaans rock music and attracted over 1000 music lovers.
+The first festival took place in 1994 and was orientated mainly towards Afrikaans rock music and attracted over 1000 music lovers.

 Oppikoppi is a colloquial abbreviation of the Afrikaans phrase "op die koppie", which literally means "on the hill".
 The camping area is at the foot of a hill, on top of which is a bar and the Sipho Gumede stage.

 This stage features all the hip hop and dance acts, while the main Oppikoppi stage features all of the big acts and most of the rock.